Armidale Teachers' College: Garden and grounds

 The gardens were designed and tended by the head gardener, Frederick T. Dye until his retirement in 1955.
 A memorial pond to Dye is a prominent feature of the landscaping.
 The entry to the grounds is by gates dedicated to World War Two Servicemen.
 A number of other memorials and memorial plantings are located throughout the grounds.
 The majority of the garden is still extant in design.

+The Newling-Moran Reserve in Kentucky Street is where the former playing fields of the Armidale Teachers College were located.
+These included football ovals, tennis courts, basketball courts and cricket grounds.
+The reserve is now managed as NSW Crown Lands and was named after inaugural ATC Principal C.B.
+Newling and Michael Moran, the Head of Physical Education at the College in the 1940s and 50s.
+As well as local sporting clubs and facilities, this land now hosts the Museum of Education, New England Regional Art Museum, the Armidale Aboriginal Cultural Centre and Keeping Place and a community radio station.